nilesh170/Tokyo-Olympic-Azure-Data-Engineering-Project/README.md

 ##### 4. Connecting to Data Lake Storage:
 - Establish a secure connection to Azure Data Lake Storage (ADLS) Gen2 using provided credentials (Client ID, Tenant ID, Secret).
 - Write the code within the Databricks notebook to mount ADLS Gen2.
-- Or Use DBFS file system to mount the data from ADLS Gen2.
+- Or Use the DBFS file system to mount the data from ADLS Gen2.

 ##### 5. Transforming the Data:
 - Implement necessary data transformations within the notebook, addressing any cleaning, formatting, or structural changes required for analysis.